JimmieMax/framework-react/README.md

 ## Framework React
-    Framework-Vue is the latest framework with a lot of middleware and build-tools.
+    :watermelon:Framework-Vue is the latest framework with a lot of middleware and build-tools.

 ## Tech Stack
  - [Node](https://nodejs.org)